Captain Blood (1988 video game): Development

 Captain Blood was developed jointly by Didier Bouchon and Philippe Ulrich, both contributing design and scenario, and Bouchon graphics and programming for the Atari ST version.
 Bouchon originally designed covers for ERE informatique's Gazoline Software label, but he learned to program in assembly language for the Atari ST after Ulrich provided him with an assembler.
 Bouchon then created fractal-generated realtime graphics that inspired both to do a sci-fi inspired video game.

-After ERE's absorption by Infogrames in summer of 1987 (partly justified by preliminary versions of Captain Blood), Ulrich and Bouchon isolated themselves in the Landes in order to have the game ready for Christmas.
+After ERE's absorption by Infogrames in the summer of 1987 (partly justified by preliminary versions of Captain Blood), Ulrich and Bouchon isolated themselves in the Landes in order to have the game ready for Christmas.
 Many adaptations for both 16-bit and 8-bit machines were developed in successive months, although they were straight ports of the original Atari ST version in graphics, sound effects or music.

 Reception

 Computer Gaming World gave the game a positive review for its unusual concept, execution, and graphics.
 Orson Scott Card praised Captain Blood's EGA graphics and science-fiction story, but wrote in Compute! that "as a game, this one sucks pond scum", citing a poor interface and obscure game play.
 Info magazine—January/February 1989—gave the game 5 out of 5 stars, remarking: "Captain Blood is a marvelously alien experience.
 The graphics & sound are first rate.
 The more we played, the more we wanted to continue playing, if only to meet more aliens.
 There is a fully realized universe here that's easy to become completely immersed in."

 Captain Blood sold more than 100,000 copies worldwide.